 ERISA claims and appeals are governed by strict deadlines.
 It is important to contact us as soon as possible once you are aware that your insurance claim has been denied and an appeal is necessary.

-At the law office of Robert B. Landry III PLC in Baton Rouge and New Orleans, we review every aspect of your claim, the insurance company's denial, the medical records and all correspondence between the parties involved to determine the validity of your case.
+ERISA Attorney Robert B. Landry III PLC in Baton Rouge and New Orleans, we review every aspect of your claim, the insurance company’s denial, the medical records, and all correspondence between the parties involved to determine the validity of your case.
 If your claim has merit and an appeal to your insurance company is unsuccessful, it is possible to file an appeal in federal court.

-Mr. Landry has extensive experience with ERISA law and is always prepared to advocate aggressively on your behalf.
+Mr. Landry has extensive experience as an ERISA attorney and is always prepared to advocate aggressively on your behalf.
 We can help you with:

-If you have questions about an ERISA benefits claim and your right to appeal, contact us to schedule a consultation.
+If you have questions about an ERISA benefits claim and your right to appeal, contact our ERISA attorney to schedule a consultation.
 We will review the facts of your case, provide a straightforward assessment and recommend the best steps to take.